Geology of North York Moors National Park: Palaeogene intrusion

 The Armathwaite-Cleveland Dyke was intruded into the country rocks during the Palaeocene epoch as part of the substantial dyke swarm associated with the Mull Volcanic Complex.
-It runs WNW-ESE across the area, its south-easternmost expression on Fylingdales Moor being 430km from the Mull volcano.
-This porphyritic basaltic andesite is between 22 and 28m wide and has been quarried in places.
+It runs WNW-ESE across the area, its south-easternmost expression on Fylingdales Moor being 430 km from the Mull volcano.
+This porphyritic basaltic andesite is between 22 m and 28 m wide and has been quarried in places.

 Geological structure

 The originally flat-lying strata of the area was tilted gently southwards.
 The Cleveland Anticline, of Jurassic and Cretaceous age, trends east-west whilst superimposed on this first-order fold are smaller scale folds, notably in the east and including the Whitby, Goathland and Fylingdales synclines and the Eskdale and Lockton anticlines.
 Broad domed structures include Chop Gate Dome, Danby Head Dome and Robin Hood’s Bay Dome with strata dipping away on all sides.

 Largely to the south of the national park numerous east-west trending normal faults can be traced across country, a zone known as the Howardian Hills Fault Belt. some of these continue into the southernmost reaches of the park, for example the Vale of Pickering Fault which runs through Thornton-le-Dale and the Weaverthorpe Fault north of Helmsley.
 In the southwest, two parallel faults downthrow the geological succession between them, the more northerly un-named one running through Ampleforth effectively defining the margin of the national park.
 The southerly one is known as the Coxwold-Gilling-Linton Fault and defines the northern end of the Howardian Hills which are geologically similar to the Hambleton Hills to their north.